How to dispose of batteries

 Can I throw alkaline batteries in the trash?

 Yes, in 49 of 50 U.S. states.
-California is the exception — it classifies ALL batteries as hazardous waste and requires HHW or retailer drop-off.
+California is the exception.
+It classifies all batteries as hazardous waste and requires HHW or retailer drop-off.
 Tape 9V terminals before trashing to prevent fires.

 What happens if I throw a lithium-ion battery in the trash?